Cookie Monster’s real name is Sid.

 The modern salute is believed to be derived from the way in which French Knights would greet each other by lifting the visors of their helmets.

-Fungus are more closely related to animals on a genetic level than they are to plants.
+Fungus is more closely related to animals on a genetic level than they are to plants.